TFC at Tai Tokerau Campus

 Where and when do TFC classes happen?

-The programme runs at the University of Auckland’s Whangārei campus from 3 March to 17 November 2025, with a break from 30 June to 20 July.
-The sessions run in person on Tuesdays and Thursdays, with online classes on Mondays.
-All classes are between 10am and 4pm, and attendance is compulsory.
+The programme runs at the University of Auckland’s Whangārei campus.
+The sessions run in person on Mondays, Wednesdays and Thursdays, with online classes on Tuesdays.
+All classes are between 10am and 5pm, and attendance is compulsory.
 We’ll also host you at our Auckland City Campus for wānanga and student experience days each semester.

 Is TFC a free programme?